dinosaure/blogger/articles/gadt_and_state_machine.md

 Here, 3 cases are described:
 - the case of retransmitting a packet from one peer to another.
-Note that, of couse, you want to retransmit to the dual/opposite of `'from`
+Note that, of course, you want to retransmit to the dual/opposite of `'from`
 - the case where the receiver wants to send a packet to the relay.
 The dual/opposite of the receiver must be specified even if the destination of the packet is the relay